The Prairie Island Indian Community is a sovereign Indian tribe organized under the Indian Reorganization Act, 25 U.S.C. 476.

 Several committees also play a key role in decision making processes.
 Committees such as; Housing, Enrollment, and Education.

-President – Johnny Johnson
+President – Ronald Johnson

 Co-chair of the National Congress of American Indian’s Department of Homeland Security, Johnson also works with the state of Minnesota on Homeland Security to ensure tribal concerns are recognized.